watertap-org/watertap/docs/technical_reference/flowsheets/BSM2.rst

 Figure 1 shows the process flow diagram for BSM2 where influent wastewater is fed to a primary clarifier (primary treatment); the effluent is then passed to a series of activated sludge reactors and a secondary clarifier (secondary treatment).
-CSTRs are used to model the anoxic reactors in the activated sludge process and CSTRs with injection (which accounts for aeration tanks) are used to model the aerobic reactors.
+CSTRs are used to model the two anoxic reactors in the activated sludge process and CSTRs with injection (which accounts for aeration tanks) are used to model the three aerobic reactors.
 Finally, the sludge is passed through a thickener and sent to the anaerobic digester.
 The anaerobic digester processes the sludge to produce a biogas stream and residual sludge stream that passes through a dewatering unit which recycles liquid to the headworks of the plant while sludge is released for disposal.
 Costing relationships for each of the unit